 A tooth extraction is the only alternative to root canal therapy for an infected tooth.
 The best option is to keep your original teeth whenever possible.
 The root canal procedure will eliminate pain and allow you to retain your tooth.

-If Dr. Doray decides that root canal treatment is not indicated and that a tooth extraction is the best option, she will also help you choose the best tooth replacement treatment.
+If Dr. Doray decides that root canal treatment is not what you need and that a tooth extraction is the best option, she will help you choose the best tooth replacement option.
 Dr. Doray can restore the missing tooth with a dental bridge or dental implant.

 To learn more about root canal therapy and determine if it’s the best option for you, contact our Philadelphia dental office to schedule a visit with Dr. Pamela Doray.